Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Your mounting system does not have to be a professional, solid rest.

-Since we’re getting a good feel of shot placement, consider this a simple process that doesn’t require you to spend extra bucks just so you can have a professional mount system.
+Since you’re getting a good feel of shot placement, this simple process doesn’t require you to spend extra bucks just so you can have a professional mount system.

-If your reticle moves even with a solid mount system, there could be several reasons why it does which we’ll address in the later sections.
+If your reticle moves even with a solid mount system, there could be several reasons why it does which I’ll address in the later sections.

 Step 2: Set Everything Up